 - 1. Recreational Boating numbers have increased which has put increased pressures around boat parking, ramp facilities and particularly the time required and the queues formed, when attempting to exit the waterway. - 2.
 The increase in boating numbers and car numbers has placed significant pressure on parking spaces and car movements around the boating facilities.
 Car parks have been full/congested at peak times. - 3.
-Coach traffic has significantly increased in numbers, whether for the hotel or St Kilda Play space areas.
-This has highlighted the lack of coach parking facilities and inadequate turning space for safe manoeuvres within the township.
-These movements include St Kilda Rd/Mangrove Street intersection and St Kilda Rd adjacent to the hotel. - 4.
-The increase in visitations has also created the need for additional parking for those using the St Kilda Play space and appropriate traffic management to access these sites.
+Coach traffic has significantly increased in numbers, whether for the hotel or St Kilda Play space areas. - 4.
+The increase in visitations has also created the need to formalise parking for those using the St Kilda Play space and appropriate traffic management to access it.

-Installation of a roundabout at the junction on Cockle Street will separate traffic, assist in slowing vehicle traffic entering the adventure play space and prioritise exit from boat launch facilities improving safety for all users.
+Installation of two roundabouts on Cockle Street will separate traffic, assist in slowing vehicle traffic entering the adventure play space and prioritise exit from boat launch facilities improving safety for all users.

-This roundabout also provides for coaches to turnaround and drop off passengers adjacent the open space providing safe access to the play space and parking in the Northern car park.
+The design also provides for coaches to turnaround and drop off passengers adjacent the open space providing safe access to the play space and parking in the Northern car park as well as parking for seven coaches